atsign-foundation/noports/README.md

                     <----------------------------
 ```

-Then a tunnel from the device, through Ngrok to the admin_PC:
+Then a tunnel initiated by `sshnp` from the device, through Ngrok to the
+admin_PC:

 ```
+sshnp -f @happyadmin -t @moresecurething \
+--device demothing -h 0.tcp.ngrok.io -p 12345 -l 3456

                     admin_PC                Ngrok
           admin_PC  2222<-------------------12345    Device
           3456<----/‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\-------22